skyfielders/python-skyfield/documentation/earth-satellites.rst

  Earth Satellites
 ==================

-Skyfield is able to predict the positions of Earth satellites by loading satellite orbital elements from Two-Line Element (TLE) files — published by organizations like `CelesTrak`_ — and running them through the SGP4 satellite propagation routine.
+Skyfield is able to predict the position of an Earth satellite by downloading the satellite’s standard SGP4 orbital elements.
-But there several limitations to be aware of when using Skyfield to generate positions for artificial satellites in Earth orbit:
+Orbital elements are published by organizations like `CelesTrak`_.
+Beware of these limitations:

 .. _Celestrak: https://celestrak.org/

-1. Do not expect perfect agreement between any two pieces of software that are trying to predict satellite positions from TLE data files.
+1. Don’t expect perfect agreement between any two pieces of software that are trying to predict satellite positions.
-   As Vallado, Crawford, and Hujsak document in their crucial paper `Revisiting Spacetrack Report #3`_, there are many slightly different versions of the basic satellite prediction algorithm circulating in the wild.
+   As Vallado, Crawford, and Hujsak point out in their crucial paper `Revisiting Spacetrack Report #3`_, there are many different versions of the basic satellite prediction algorithm circulating in the wild.
-   Happily,
-   Skyfield uses the corrected and updated version of the algorithm that they created as part of writing that report.
+   Skyfield uses the corrected and updated version of the algorithm that they published in that report.

+2. Satellite orbital elements go rapidly out of date.
+   As explained below in `Checking an element set’s epoch`_, you will want to pay attention to the “epoch” date — the date on which a particular element set is most accurate.
+   The element set might only be useful for a couple of weeks to either side of its epoch.
+   For earlier dates,
+   you will want to pull old elements from an archive;
+   for later dates,
+   you will want to download a fresh set of elements.

-2. Satellite positions have limited precision.
+3. Satellite orbits don’t have perfect accuracy.
-   Here’s what `Revisiting Spacetrack Report #3`_ says in Appendix B:
+   According to `Revisiting Spacetrack Report #3`_:

       “The maximum accuracy for a TLE is limited by the number of decimal places in each field.
       In general, TLE data is accurate to about a kilometer or so at epoch and it quickly degrades.”

-3. Satellite elements go rapidly out of date.
-   As explained below in `Checking a TLE’s epoch`_, you will want to pay attention to the “epoch” — the date on which an element set is most accurate — of every TLE element set you use.
-   Elements are only useful for a week or two on either side of the epoch date.
-   For later dates,
-   you will want to download a fresh set of elements.
-   For earlier dates,
-   you will want to pull an old TLE from the archives.

-4. Given the low accuracy of TLE elements, there is no point in calling the usual Skyfield :meth:`~skyfield.positionlib.Barycentric.observe()` method that repeatedly re-computes an object’s position to account for the light-travel time to the observer.
+4. Given how close Earth satellites are to Earth, there’s no point in calling the usual Skyfield :meth:`~skyfield.positionlib.Barycentric.observe()` method that accounts for light-travel time.
-   As we will see below,
-   the difference is irrelevant for Earth satellites and not worth the added expense of re-computing the position several times in a row.
+   As shown below, simple vector subtraction should work just as well.

+5. Finally, note that even though several satellite elements have familiar names like *inclination* and *eccentricity*, they are not simple Kepler elements, and the SGP4 routine will not predict the same position as a simple Kepler orbit would.

 .. _Revisiting Spacetrack Report #3:
     https://celestrak.org/publications/AIAA/2006-6753/

-Note that even though several TLE elements have names that might remind you of Kepler orbital elements, like *inclination* and *eccentricity*, the SGP4 routine does not treat a satellite’s orbit as a simple ellipse, and will produce a different position than a Kepler orbit would.

 Loading TLE element sets
 ========================